-Whatever the environment – cinema, town hall, church, airplane, hotel, school, living room, mobile device or elsewhere – Mapping Movies explores how people and movies interact in places that vary and change over time.
-The goal is to discover the social, technological and industrial forces that produce the infrastructure for these interactions, and to map the cultural patterns formed through and upon them.
-By placing movies in geographical context, the project explores the relations between media access, landscape, social demographics, economic development, cultural networks, community and memory.
-It also tests the limits of mapping as a method and mode for historical research and public engagement.
+Whatever the environment – open air, tent, barracks, theater, town hall, church, airplane, hotel, home, school, mobile device, or elsewhere – Mapping Movies explores how people and movies intersect in places that vary and change over time.
+The goal is to discover the social, technological and industrial forces that create the infrastructures for these intersections, and to map the cultural networks and patterns formed through and upon them.
+By placing histories of movies in geographical contexts, the project explores the relations between media access, landscape, community, demography, transportation, modernization, and memory.
+It also probes the limits of mapping as a method and mode for historical research and public engagement.

 Mapping Movies is committed to a vision of mapping as a heuristic process of research and learning.
 Rather than producing finished maps or closed narratives, the site seeks to create space for users to explore shared data and interact with multiple information streams in an open-ended way.
 Designed to stimulate new research and encourage serendipitous discovery, the project will incorporate a wide mix of historical artifacts and spatial data from both formal and vernacular sources.
 These materials will reflect the perspectives of multiple spatial locations and social experiences that together constitute a people’s history of movies.